tombertrand/nanobrowserquest/README.md

 * Node.js ← Versions 0.8.x-0.10.x work.  **Do not use 0.6.x, it [does not work](https://github.com/senchalabs/connect/issues/858).**
 * gcc-c++ ← optional.
 Not needed on windows.
 * GNU make ← optional.
 Not needed on windows.
-* Memcached ← optional.
-This is needed to enable metrics.
 * zlib-devel ← this is the Fedora/RHEL package name, others may be sightly different.
 Not needed on windows.
 * Redis server ← this is needed for the game to connect to the backend database.